cmbarton/landscapes_climate_mobility_N-Iberia/readme.txt

 You are welcome to use these data in scientific research but you should cite both the paper and this dataset.

+IMPORTANT CLARIFICATION: The data published here represent the data used for our analysis, extracted from published sources, matched to global DEMs.
+They should not be considered a gazeteer for geographically relocating individual archaeological sites (though others are welcome to use our data as a starting point for such a gazeteer).
+Moreover, sites represent single localities, within a region occupied by prehistoric groups, where people occasionally left material remains of their activities and which archaeologists happen to know about.
+Hence, for the purposes of studies like this one, site locations should be considered to be an imperfect, point sample of a regional occupation.

 This package contains:

 Clark_etal_QuaternaryInternational2018.Rmd [R Markdown Scripts for R version 3.4.4]